You can treat a stye with home remedies and over-the-counter (OTC) medications. If these don’t help resolve it, you should see a doctor.

 Change to a new set of contact lenses when the stye heals to prevent reinfection.

-If the stye is causing serious pain and interferes with your day-to-day activity, visit your doctor.
-They may prescribe an antibiotic ointment, erythromycin, which you’ll have to apply for 7 to 10 days.
+If the stye is causing serious pain and interferes with your day-to-day activity, visit a doctor.
+They may prescribe an antibiotic ointment, erythromycin, which you apply for 7–10 days.
 However, research shows topical antibiotics are not always effective.

 If symptoms do not improve, you may need to see an ophthalmologist for more specialized treatment.
 They may need to drain it, especially if it’s internal or affecting your vision.